MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-wwan-radio-state.md

 Remarks
 -------

-For more information about using this OID, see [WWAN Radio Power State Operations](./mb-radio-power-state-operations.md).
+For more information about using this OID, see [MB Radio State](mb-radio-state.md).

 Miniport drivers should not access the provider network, or the Subscriber Identity Module (SIM card), when processing query or set operations.